Learning Dexterous Grasping with Object-Centric Visual Affordances: Related Work

 \section{Related Work}

 \textbf{Grasping with planning} Traditional analytical approaches use knowledge of the 3D object pose, shape, gripper configuration, friction coefficients, etc.~to determine an optimal grasp \cite{bicchi2000robotic,eigengrasps}.
 With the advent of deep neural nets, learning-based approaches to grasping have gained traction.
 A common protocol estimates the 6-DoF object pose, followed by model-based grasp planning~\cite{tremblay2018deep, mousavian20196, levine2018learning, ten2017grasp}.
-Image modules trained to detect successful grasps by parallel jaw grippers can accelerate the robot's learning~\cite{lenz2015deep,redmon,pinto2016supersizing,levine2018learning,mahler2017dex,murali2018cassl}.
+Image modules trained to detect successful grasps by parallel jaw grippers can accelerate the robot's learning~\cite{lenz2015deep,redmon,pinto2016supersizing,levine2018learning,mahler2017dex,murali2018cassl,qin2020s4g}.
 The above strategies are typically employed for simple pick-up actions (not functional grasps) with simple end-effectors like parallel jaw grippers or suction cups, for which a control policy is easier to codify.
-Some recent work explores related open-loop strategies with complex controllers, but, unlike our method, assume access to the full 3D model of the objects~\cite{dogar2010grasping, amor2012generalization, bai2014dexterous, brahmbhatt2019contactgrasp, 8972562}.
+Some recent work explores related open-loop strategies with complex controllers, but, unlike our method, assumes access to the full 3D model of the objects~\cite{dogar2010grasping, amor2012generalization, bai2014dexterous, brahmbhatt2019contactgrasp, 8972562}.

 \textbf{Reinforcement learning for closed-loop grasping} Reinforcement learning (RL) models offer a counterpoint to the planning paradigm.
 Rather than break the task into two steps---static grasp synthesis followed by motion planning---the idea is to use closed-loop feedback control based on visual and/or contact sensing so the agent can dynamically update its strategy while accumulating new observations~\cite{kalashnikov2018qt, quillen2018deep, merzic2019leveraging}.
-The proposed model is also closed-loop RL.
+Our proposed model is also closed-loop RL and hence enjoys this advantage.
 However, unlike prior work, we inject an object-centric affordance prior learned from human grasps.
 It boosts sample efficiency, particularly important for the complex action space of dexterous robotic hands.